The AI-Ready Non-Profit Back Office · Part 03

 - Donor communication systems that need to integrate with a legacy database

-The constraint is no longer technical skill.
-It is the domain knowledge to describe the problem clearly, and the willingness to spend the hours building rather than tolerating.
+The constraint is now the domain knowledge to describe the problem clearly, and the willingness to spend the hours building.

 The Mission Multiplier Program exists, in part, to help close this gap.
 If you are a non-profit practitioner who has accepted that technology decisions belong to the IT department or the board's technology committee, that assumption is worth revisiting.
 The tools have moved.
 The opportunity to build solutions that fit your specific operational reality is real, accessible, and closer than it has ever been.